Understanding the differences between independent living, assisted living and long-term care

 Long-term care homes

 Older adults who can no longer live independently or direct their own care, due to physical and/or cognitive health conditions, can turn to long-term care homes or nursing homes as an option.
 Compared to seniors in independent or assisted living communities, those in long-term care are much less mobile and require higher levels of care.
-These communities provide more than 2 prescribed services in the Community Care and Assisted Living Act.
+These communities provide more than two prescribed services covered in the Community Care and Assisted Living Act.
 Features common to long-term care homes: